Pilchowice Dam

-The Pilchowice Dam (German: Bobertalsperre Mauer, Talsperre Mauer, also Mauertalsperre) is the highest stone and arch dam and the second highest (after Solina), as well as the second oldest (after dam in Leśna), hydroelectric dam in Poland, located near Pilchowice.
+The Pilchowice Dam (Zapora Pilchowice, Bobertalsperre) is the highest stone and arch dam and the second highest (after Solina), as well as the second oldest (after the dam in Leśna), hydroelectric dam in Poland, located near the village of Pilchowice, Lower Silesian Voivodeship.
+It was built in 1902–1912.

+History

 It was built by the company B. Liebold & Co.
-AG (Holzminden/Berlin) under the direction of Alberto Cucchiero, according to the design of Professor Otto Intze and Dr. Curt Bachmann.
+AG (Holzminden/Berlin) under the direction of Alberto Cucchiero, according to the design of Professor Otto Intze and Dr. Curt Bachmann for the Prussian State Government.
 It is also the highest stone and arch dam in Poland today.

 The Pilchowice Dam was built on the Bóbr River between 1902 and 1912 as a protection against floods.
-The decision to build the dam was made on 3 July 1900, as a consequence of a large flood of 1897.
+The decision to build the dam was made on 3 July 1900, by the Prussian Parliament as a consequence of a large flood of 1897.
 First works started in 1902.
 In 1904, the excavation of a canal to carry water away from the construction site began.
 The canal is 9 m wide, 7 m high, and 383 m long.
 At a distance of 152 m from the inlet, there is a 45 m shaft with a concrete sluice used to control the water flow (the sluice is still in operation today).
 After the construction of the canal, baffles were created behind the canal inlet and in front of the canal outlet, thus draining and preparing the area for construction (the baffle in front of the canal inlet still exists, but it is below the water surface, providing a protective barrier against heavier pieces of rock being carried along the bottom and other items that could threaten the dam).
 On June 20, 1908, the ceremonial laying of the foundation stone took place.
 In 1906, 1908 and 1909, surging waters flooded the foundation pit.